github/explore/topics/psr-7/index.md

 url: https://www.php-fig.org/psr/psr-7/
 created_by: Matthew Weier O'Phinney
 ---
 PSR-7 is a set of common interfaces defined by PHP Framework Interop Group.
-These interfaces are representing HTTP messages, and URIs for use when communicating trough HTTP.
+These interfaces are representing HTTP messages, and URIs for use when communicating through HTTP.